 Families threatened by flooding are encouraged to:

-- Bring pets along when they evacuate.
+- Bring their pets when they evacuate.
 Never leave pets behind to fend for themselves in a flood.

 - Identify a place ahead of time to evacuate with pets.
 Many hotels and motels are pet-friendly, and those that aren’t often make exceptions during natural disasters.
 A database of pet-friendly accommodations is available at petswelcome.com or petfriendlyhotelsandtravel.com.